Enjoy your time at Springbok Casino

 Bookies’ odds: 11/2 for an England win

 Joachim Löw has a wealth of both extraordinarily talented young players plus tried and tested experienced players to send onto the pitch.
-However, Germany is in the “group of death” together with Portugal, Germany and Hungary, and will have to successfully battle it out against France and Portugal to make it into the next round.
+However, Germany is in the “group of death” together with Portugal, France and Hungary, and will have to successfully battle it out against France and Portugal to make it into the next round.

 With Toni Kroos and Ilkay Gündogan, Germany have incredible strength and depth in the midfield.
 Kroos had a 93% pass completion rate for Real Madrid this past season, while Gündogan is the top scorer for Premier League leaders Manchester City, netting 12 goals.
 Team captain Manuel Neuer, arguably the greatest goalkeeper in the history of the game, shows no sign of slowing down at age 34.